matn7/CS-Notes/src/main/java/spring/spring-reactive.md

           .subscribe(Util.subscriber());
 }
 ```
-- "2, 3, 1, onComplete".
+* "2, 3, 1, onComplete".
-"2, 3, 1, onComplete," is correct because the Flux.merge function combines multiple publishers, emitting items as they
+* "2, 3, 1, onComplete," is correct because the `Flux.merge` function combines multiple publishers, emitting items as they
 become available, leading to the sequence: the value from flux1 (2), then from flux2 (3), followed by the delayed value
 from mono1 (1), and finally signaling completion.

 **Question 4: Which has the lazy subscription behavior?**
-- concat.
+* `concat`.
-The concat operator subscribes lazily, meaning it only begins processing the next sequence after the previous one has
+* The `concat` operator subscribes lazily, meaning it only begins processing the next sequence after the previous one has
 completed, effectively managing the order of emissions.

 **Question 5: List of String which has 1 million items.
 Change the below code (v1) to v2 to improve the performance as